A Lens on the GOP Convention: Activists Arrested for Flag Burning on Day 3 (Multimedia)

 Breaking up the clashes with physicality and violent maneuvers escalated during the afternoon’s flag burning attempt.
 Bikes, once again, were used as crowd and media control, and pepper spray also was deployed prior to the arrest of 17 people who participated in the action.
 The flag burning took place in front of one of the main entrances to the GOP arena.
 It was designated a crime scene.

 Say hello to Day 3 of the Republican National Convention.
+Click to watch the photo essay, and find more video footage below.

 Early in the day on Wednesday, multiple news reports praised the peaceful police presence on the streets outside Quicken Loans Arena.
 “Despite the sometimes tense atmosphere and the overwhelming police presence, there were no arrests on Tuesday,” reported NBC News. “[T]here have been only five arrests since the RNC began.”